All ACIS tours connect participants with the societies they visit.

 Work with community members and plant native trees to help with Xi’an’s reforestation efforts.
 Project staff will not only teach students how to perform the service, they will also explain the importance of reforestation to maintaining a sustainable ecosystem.

-Students will visit the Forest Educational Center of Fontainebleau and attend a workshop about the local flora and fauna and an approach to sustainable development.
+Students will visit the Forest Educational Center of Fontainebleau and attend a workshop about the local flora and fauna and approaches to sustainable development.
 They will then help the center’s staff clean the forest.

 Working with an organization that fights desertification, deforestation and erosion, students will learn about the global impact of environmental issues and then actively contribute to bettering it.
 Activities vary from planting trees to the protection of flora and fauna to the conservation and maintenance of natural spaces.
 Sample locations are: Doñana National park near Seville, the Sierra de Guadarrama near Madrid or even in the parks of the capital city itself.